-An important exception about paying the driver applies to some of the replacement buses which are running on certain routes since the demise of the bendy buses, and which are temporarily operated by local coach and minibus operators.
-Most of the full size buses used on routes X2, X3, X4/X5/X7 have now been fitted with ticket machines (this is a change from April 2014), but you might be unlucky and find one without a ticket machine, so it's best if you have bought a ticket beforehand.
-Certain routes are being operated by minibuses or midicoaches and drivers of these may not be able to issue tickets, and they are being operated mostly by minibuses or midicoaches with limited capacity: 101/102, 106, 109, 110, 117/118, 119, 122, 123, 135, 136, 201, 226 and 401 (also certain journeys on route 223 Bugibba - Ghajn Tuffieha).
-Of the routes with replacement buses, the ones most likely to be used by tourists are the X numbered routes, and route 201 from the airport to Rabat via the coast, serving the Blue Grotto, Hagar Qim and Dingli (see warning about this route below).
-In June 2014 Malta Public Transport put some new leased buses into service (in white livery) so this may help to alleviate the shortage of buses.
+An exception about paying the driver applies to some of the replacement buses which are running on certain routes since the demise of the bendy buses, and which are temporarily operated by local coach and minibus operators.
+Most of the full size buses used on routes X2, X3, X4/X5/X7 have now been fitted with ticket machines, but you might be unlucky and find one without a ticket machine, so it's best if you have bought a ticket beforehand.
+Certain routes are being operated by minibuses or midicoaches and drivers of these may not be able to issue tickets.
+For the record, in Spring 2014 these routes were 101/102, 106, 109, 110, 117/118, 119, 122, 123, 135, 136, 201, 226 and 401 (also certain journeys on route 223 Bugibba - Ghajn Tuffieha).
+However it is understood that popular route 201 from the airport to Rabat via the coast is now being operated with larger vehicles.
+In June 2014 Malta Public Transport put some new leased buses into service (in white livery) so this has helped to alleviate the shortage of buses.

 For the record, prior to 6th January 2014 non residents paid €2.20 for 2 hours, €2.60 for 1 day, €12.00 for 7 days.
 The EU were apparently not keen on this two tier system.